mekhtiche/head_driver_pkg/README.md

         exec "$@"
       fi

-  if the package has grafic interface the remote launch will not work, the solution is to use the autostart with option of waitiong for master to start:
+  If the package has grafic interface the remote launch will not work like this package, the solution is to use the autostart with option of waitiong for master to start:

-  first in home folder create file launch.sh and type in it :
+  First in home folder create file launch.sh and type in it :

       #!/bin/sh
       export ROS_MASTER_URI=http://odroid:11311